Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 * [`withContext()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html)
 * [`coroutineScope()`](#create-a-coroutine-scope-with-the-coroutinescope-function)

-Coroutine builder functions create new coroutines inside an existing [coroutine scope](#coroutine-scope-and-structured-concurrency).
-They require a `CoroutineScope` to run in, either one that is already available, or one you create using helper functions such as `coroutineScope()`, [`runBlocking()`](#runblocking), or [`withContext()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html#).
+Coroutine builder functions require a `CoroutineScope` to run in, either one that is already available, or one you create using helper functions such as `coroutineScope()`, [`runBlocking()`](#runblocking), or [`withContext()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html#).
 Each builder defines how the coroutine starts and how you interact with its result.

 ### CoroutineScope.launch()

 The [`CoroutineScope.launch()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html#) coroutine builder function is an extension function on `CoroutineScope`.
-It starts a new coroutine without blocking the rest of the scope.
+It starts a new coroutine without blocking the rest of the scope, inside an existing [coroutine scope](#coroutine-scope-and-structured-concurrency).

 Use `CoroutineScope.launch()` to run a task alongside other work when the result isn't needed or you don't want to wait for it:

 ```kotlin